darthur2/darthur2.github.io/_posts/2021-04-16-newbery-sentiment.md

 and try this again to get a better picture of how people feel about these books.

 There are three final things to note.
-First, if you woudl like you can see the scores for all of the books down below.
+First, if you would like you can see the scores for all of the books down below.
 Second, you’ll notice that the range of sentiment scores is pretty small.
 When you are ranking things using some scoring method and the scores are this close to each